• Skip to primary navigation

 Expert Tips

-• Whisk dry ingredients first before adding in the wet ingredients for better ingredient distribution.
+• Whisk dry ingredients before adding the wet ingredients for even distribution.

-• Make sure the milk is warm so it can activate the yeast or the yeast will not activate resulting in dense pancakes.
+• Make sure the milk is warm enough to activate the yeast for fluffy pancakes!

-• Whisk the warm milk as you add the active yeast so it won't clump together.
+• Whisk the milk while adding the active yeast to prevent clumping.

-• Allow the batter to proof in a warm area so it can become bubbly and thick, otherwise the pancakes won't be fluffy.
-I like using the kitchen sink filled halfway with warm water.
+• Proof the batter in a warm area so it gets bubbly and thick, like the kitchen sink filled halfway with warm water.

-• Cover the pancake batter with a lid or warm clean towel to ensure the proofing process.
+• Cover the batter with a lid or warm clean towel during the proofing process.

 Instructions